Most of the merchants who want migrating to Magento 2 knew what is in the migration process (transitions of theme, data, extension, configurations,…).

-To begin with, most of the merchants who are going to migrate Magento 1 to 2 will understand what is included in the migration process (transitions of theme, data, extension, configurations,…).
-Also, they have to accept the fact that all Magento 1 extensions must be replaced by proper modules for Magento 2.
-As a result, if the stores are using plenty of third-party plugins, the cost of migrating to Magento 2, especially for the extension migration part, might be a burden for the owners.
-Fortunately, there are some unfold tips that can help to achieve new and high-quality modules while saving a considerable cost for the merchants.
+Also, they have to accept that all modules must replace in Magento 2.
+As a result, if the stores are using plenty of third-party plugins, the cost of migrating to Magento 2, might be a burden for the owners.
+Fortunately, some tips can help achieve new and high-quality modules while saving the merchants’ considerable cost will be revealed.
 Before discovering those secrets, let’s have a quick overview of some things you need to pay attention to – before looking for any Magento 2 extension.

 STOP SELECTING NEW MAGENTO 2 EXTENSIONS IF YOU HAVEN’T…